K: Kilby - Kirkpatrick

 Wigan's Freddy Morley was active in the 1940s and 1950s, given his ring name as a result of his curly hair.
 Our earliest record is of a contest in January, 1947, against Sankey Allan at the Caird Hall, Dundee.

-Johnny King of Doncaster was a busy worker in the 1940s and 1950s, travelling nationwide to tangle with the likes of Jack Dempsey, Jack Beaumont and Count Bartelli (in the days Bartelli weighed around 13 stones.
-A forgotten hero with a place in wrestling history, Johnny King is credited as the man who trained Albert Rocky Wall.
+Johnny King of Doncaster was a busy worker in the 1940s and 1950s, travelling nationwide to tangle with the likes of Jack Dempsey, Jack Beaumont and Count Bartelli (in the days Bartelli weighed around 13 stones).
+A 1940’s Masked Marvel and a forgotten hero with a place in wrestling history, Johnny King is credited as the man who trained Albert Rocky Wall.

 Lanky Sussex-based equestrian and 6"5" heavyweight wrestler whose features assured him a movie role as Frankenstein’s Monster.
 On the back of his film stardom, he wrestled for a while also under the intriguing name, The Great Karloff